gisma-courses/LV-uav-workflow/morea/spatial_analysis/ex-spat-analysis-1.md

 The OBIA classification example is very typical of the hand-crafted process of such operations using a software package.
 It basically consists of the following steps:

 1. data collection (orthoimage, training data).
-1. generation of spatial segmentsbased on the
+1. generation of spatial segments based on the
 2. extraction of suitable description parameters
 4. model training
 5. classification of the input data set